JuusoVe/the_pipeline/README.md

 This is a monorepo for and hobby/demo/template project combining a bunch of my favorite tech for a smooth CI-experience.

+TODO:
+- Deploy lambda using Terraform and Github actions
+- Deploy PSQL and connect lambda to it

 The tools:

 - [Terraform](https://www.terraform.io/) for Infra as Code